Key Takeaways

 How to Know Your AI Governance Change Management Is Working

-While nearly 80% of companies use GenAI in at least one function, fewer than 20% track key performance indicators and only 17% report a meaningful impact on EBIT.
+McKinsey's November 2025 survey found that 88% of organizations now use AI in at least one function, yet only 39% report any EBIT impact and just 6% call that impact significant.
 The measurement gap is the governance gap.
-If you are not measuring adoption, you are not governing — you are hoping.
+If you are not measuring adoption, you are hoping, not governing.
 Here are the leading and lagging indicators that tell you whether your 100-day plan is working.

 Leading indicators (predict future success)

 - Champion network activation rate: Are champions actively mentoring, collecting feedback, and escalating issues?
 Target: >70% active by Day 60.
-An inactive champion is a governance failure signal — it means the role was assigned but not enabled.
+An inactive champion is a governance failure signal: it means the role was assigned but not enabled.

 Lagging indicators (confirm past success)